codecuddy/bricklayer/__howManyFunctionCalls/README.md

 The code from this folder can be copy and pasted into Bricklayer environment and will be rendered in LDraw.
-If you have Lego Digital Designer installed, but not LDraw simply change line 24 of the index.bl file from
+If you have Lego Digital Designer installed, but not LDraw simply change line 24 of the missingBrick.bl file from

 showLDR "bricks";  to  show "bricks";